vuw-scps/python-physics/docs/phys221/Multiplots.md

 # Molecular Speeds lab Python data analysis - multiple gas dataset processing

+This Python workshop was originally developed by VUW students William Holmes-Hewett and Campbell Matthews.
+Thanks to both of them for their energy and enthusiams in making this resource.

 Take a look at the example code you have been given - or start to workthrough from here.

+## Importing modules

 Let's begin by importing all the modules we will need at the top of the code and adding in the variables that we know we will need for the analysis.